Blazing-Sky-Games/Horizon/README.md

 ### Open Source Assets

-this project also depends on other open source projects, from the asset store (or other places) when these projects are not maintained by blazing sky games (mattmanj17), they are located in the 3rd party folder
+this project also depends on other open source projects, from the asset store (or other places) when these projects are not maintained by blazing sky games, they are located in the 3rd party folder

 #### List of Open Source Assets